Post Trauma Vision Syndrome (PTVS)

 - intermittent blurred vision at distance, near or both distances

 - visual problems focusing on near tasks, or changing focus from near to far, or far to near

 - pain around the eyes during visual activities

 - reading problems, such as difficulty concentrating and having to re-read for concentration

 Testing for focusing problems is part of complete vision and includes:

 - taking detailed measurements of how the eyes are teaming at a distance and close up

 - evaluating how your eye focusing compares with age norms – most importantly, after therapy, the doctor can see how your focusing has changed

 Improved focusing ability can usually be effectively developed with a program of vision therapy devised by a developmental optometrist.
 Glasses for near use only, or in special bifocal form, may be used in some cases to reduce symptoms however they don’t actually correct the problem.

 Johal S. Balance and dizziness: the visual connection.
 2016.
-Talk presented to BC Balance and Dizziness.
+Talk presented to Balance & Dizziness Canada.